Extend your Study Permit

 - expected start and end dates of program.

 - Proof of financial support

-- IRCC expects you to prove access to funds to cover a minimum of annual tuition plus $10,000 CAD for living expenses.
+- IRCC expects you to prove access to funds to cover a minimum of one year’s tuition plus $10,000 CAD for living expenses.
 Additional funds are required if you are bringing a spouse/partner and/or children.
 Learn more on our Bring Your Dependants page.

 - Details about more realistic living costs can be found on the U of T Financial Planning Calculator.

 - Immigration officers expect you to be able to show access to enough to pay for one year of studies, and to be convinced you will still have access to funds for any further studies.
 How you prove access to funds depends on where they come from: